vdaita/arxiv-assistant/README.md

 - Pick which LLM you want to infer from
 - From the UI, select how many papers you want to retrieve
 - Disable or enable retrieving more papers

+## Known issues
+- If your "Maximum input tokens" is smaller than the size of one abstract, there can be issues.